The Clue of the Tapping Heels: Critique

 Adult collectors of nostalgia and juvenile series fiction often discuss book titles in fanzines or list serves.
 The original Clue of the Tapping Heels places much focus on cats, and also on a "lost love" subplot involving Miss Carter and her former leading man.
-A minor element of political incorrectness exists in that one crook, wearing partial make-up and wigs is described as a freckle-faced, colored man.
+A minor element of political incorrectness exists in that one crook, wearing partial make-up and wig, is described as a freckle-faced, colored man.
 Incense is used as a drug against Nancy and George, an element removed from the revision, as drugs were popular in teen culture at the time.
 Further, a young boy suffering from developmental and intellectual disabilities regains his full faculties after surgery, which is highly unlikely.

 The revision also draws criticism, mostly from liberal circles, due to what some feel are overt placements of Nancy commenting on her desire to attend church as often as she can, and contains much physical action and danger, but is generally somewhat more believable in tone.